elifakcan/workload-calorie-correlation/README.md

 ### **Interpretation**

-* p > 0.05 → **not statistically significant**
+* p > 0.05 → **Not statistically significant**
-* High-workload days *appear* higher in plots, but the difference is not strong enough to be statistically significant.
+* High-workload days appear slightly higher in descriptive plots, but:

-* Main reason: **only 10 high-workload days**, lowering statistical power.
+  * Sample size of high-workload days is very small (n = 10)
+  * Not enough statistical power

 ### **Conclusion**

-There is **no statistically significant difference** in calorie intake between low-workload and high-workload days.
+There is **no statistically significant difference** in calorie intake between low and high workload days.

 ---